alexengineered/cavor-portfolio/README.md

 # cavor-portfolio
-Portfolio template featuring an interactive Three.js icosahedron sphere with animated dot particles and mouse-controlled rotation.
-Fixed WebGL background with traditional resume sections overlay.
+Built with Three.js WebGL rendering, featuring an animated icosahedron sphere that responds to mouse movement.
+The sphere remains fixed while resume content scrolls over it, creating a dynamic contrast between 3D graphics and professional content.
+Includes GLSL shaders for particle effects, TweenMax animations, and responsive design.
+For engineers wanting to showcase technical creativity alongside traditional credentials.